If you’re struggling to find financial data to use in your stock valuations, then this list might be of help from you.

 I have been asked numerous times where I get the financial data that I use in my stock valuations.
 I always say that I get them from the actual reports that the companies provide.

 The problem with reading financial statements is that it’s time-consuming.
 When I’m valuing a handful of stocks, checking their financial reports for the last five years will take me at least one whole day.
-Of course you can streamline this process by using a service like Robo Advisors Portland, but if you like to keep hands on then keep reading.

 To solve this problem, I went on to find the best financial websites that can provide me at least five years of financial data so that I would not consume a lot of time.